John Cowper Powys: Welsh novels

 While Welsh mythology was already important in A Glastonbury Romance and Maiden Castle it became still more so after he and Phyllis Playter moved to Corwen, Wales, in 1935, first in the minor novel Morwyn or The Vengeance of God (1937).
 Another important element in Morwyn, is condemnation of animal cruelty, especially vivisection, a theme also found in Weymouth Sands (1934).
 As a result, some writers have seen Powys as a forebear of the modern animal rights movement.
 In 1944, Powys wrote an anti-vivisection article for Leo Rodenhurst's The Abolitionist, a paper published by the British Union for the Abolition of Vivisection.
 Powys was also associated with the National Anti-Vivisection Society, where he met Evalyn Westacott, author of A Century of Vivisection and Anti-Vivisection (1949), who cited Powys arguments against vivisection, which Powys came to see as the worst of all crimes.
+He was a vegetarian.

 There then followed two major historical novels set in Wales, Owen Glendower (1941) and Porius (1951).
 The first deals with the rebellion of the Welsh Prince Owain Glyndŵr (1400–1416 CE), while Porius takes place in the time of the mythic King Arthur (499 CE).
 However, Arthur is a minor character compared with the Welsh Prince Porius and the King's magician Myrddin (Merlin).
 In both works, but especially Porius, Powys makes use of the mythology found in the Welsh classic The Mabinogion.
 Porius is, for some, the crowning achievement of Powys's maturity, but others are repelled by its obscurity.
 It was originally cut severely for publication, but in recent years two attempts have been made to recreate Powys's original intent.

 It is not surprising that John Cowper Powys, after he moved to Corwen, decided to begin a novel about Owain Glyndŵr, as it was in Corwen that Glyndŵr's rebellion against Henry IV began on 16 September 1400, when he formally assumed the ancestral title of Prince of Powys at his manor house of Glyndyfrdwy, then in the parish of Corwen.
 In September 1935, Phyllis Playter had suggested he should write a historical novel about Owain Glyndŵr.
 An important aspect of Owen Glendower are historical parallels between the beginning of the 15th century and the late 1930s and early 1940s: "A sense of contemporataneousness is ever present in Owen Glendower.
 We are in a world of change like our own".
 The novel was conceived at a time when the "Spanish Civil War was a major topic of public debate" and completed on 24 December 1939, a few months after World War II had begun.